wbayever-vcw/plot/docs/features/marks.md

 ## Rendering

 A mark’s render method is called once for each facet, unless its data for that facet is empty.
 The render method is responsible for drawing the mark by producing an SVG element.
-You can extend or replace this method by specifying the **render** mark option as a custom function.

 :::warning
-Note that, in general, we do not recommend using this low-level interface when a more high-level option exists such as a [data transform](https://observablehq.com/plot/features/transforms).
+We do not recommend using this low-level interface when a more high-level option exists such as a [data transform](https://observablehq.com/plot/features/transforms).
 It is meant for use by extension developers more than by users.
 :::

-The render function is called with the following six arguments:
+The mark’s render function is called with the following five arguments:

 * *index*: the index of the facet
 * *scales*: the scale functions and descriptors